rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

 author: Ross Kaffenberger
 published: true
 summary: Building a PDF Viewer with Vue - Part 1
-description: This tutorial demonstrates how to create Vue.js components that can render PDFs along with tools like Webpack, PDF.js, and the canvas element.
+description: This tutorial demonstrates how to create Vue.js components that can render PDFs along with tools like webpack, PDF.js, and the canvas element.
 popular: 2
 series: 'PDF Viewer'
 category: Code